thegamingden/the-ends-of-the-matrix/src/crunch/programs_and_complex_forms.md

 ### Targeting

 Targeting is used to shoot things in the face.
 It is weapon specific.
-Other modifiers for ranged combat still apply (most notably, the smartlink bonus is cumulative with the Pilot + Targeting dicepool).
+Other modifiers for ranged combat still apply (most notably, the Smartlink bonus is cumulative with the Pilot + Targeting dicepool).

 ### Some of the Autosofts got removed